Carbon cycle: Biological pump in the ocean

+Viruses as regulators

+Viruses act as "regulators" of the fast carbon cycle because they impact the material cycles and energy flows of food webs and the microbial loop.
+The average contribution of viruses to the Earth ecosystem carbon cycle is 8.6%, of which its contribution to marine ecosystems (1.4%) is less than its contribution to terrestrial (6.7%) and freshwater (17.8%) ecosystems.
+Over the past 2,000 years, anthropogenic activities and climate change have gradually altered the regulatory role of viruses in ecosystem carbon cycling processes.
+This has been particularly conspicuous over the past 200 years due to rapid industrialization and the attendant population growth.

-Deep carbon cycle
+Processes within slow carbon cycle

-Although deep carbon cycling is not as well-understood as carbon movement through the atmosphere, terrestrial biosphere, ocean, and geosphere, it is nonetheless an important process.
+Slow or deep carbon cycling is an important process, though it is not as well-understood as the relatively fast carbon movement through the atmosphere, terrestrial biosphere, ocean, and geosphere.
 The deep carbon cycle is intimately connected to the movement of carbon in the Earth's surface and atmosphere.
 If the process did not exist, carbon would remain in the atmosphere, where it would accumulate to extremely high levels over long periods of time.
 Therefore, by allowing carbon to return to the Earth, the deep carbon cycle plays a critical role in maintaining the terrestrial conditions necessary for life to exist.